Positivity of direct images of fiberwise Ricci-flat metrics on Calabi-Yau fibrations: Fiberwise Ricci-flat metrics on Calabi-Yau fibrations

 \begin{remark} In case of a family of canonically polarized compact complex manifolds $p:X\rightarrow\DD$, Schumacher have proved that the geodesic curvature $c(\tilde\rho)$ of the form $\tilde\rho$, which is induced by the fiberwise K\"ahler-Einstein metrics of Ricci curvature $-1$, satisfies the following PDE:

 for each fiber $X_y$ (\cite{Schumacher}).
 This PDE gives a lower bound of $c(\tilde\rho)$ directly by the maximum principle.
-(More precise lower bound is also obtained using heat kernel estimates by Schumacher.)
+(Moreover, a lower bound is also obtained using heat kernel estimates.)
 Hence the fiberwise K\"ahler-Einstein form $\tilde\rho$ is a semi-positive metric on $X$.
-However \eqref{E:PDE0'} does not gives a lower bound by the maximum principle.
+However \eqref{E:PDE0'} does not gives a lower bound by the maximum principle. \end{remark}

-It is worthwhile to note that the Weil-Petersson metric on the moduli space of canonically polarized manifolds is expressed by the fiberwise K\"ahler-Einstein metric $\tilde\rho$.
-More precisely, it follows from \eqref{E:Schumacher} and \eqref{E:Semmes} the Weil-Petersson metric $\omega_{WP}$ is written by

-In case of the moduli space of polarized Calabi-Yau manifolds, our fiberwise Ricci-flat metric does not give such kind of identity.
-Recently, Braun proved that there exists a K\"ahler form $\omega_{SRF}$ on a family of polarized Calabi-Yau manifolds with vanishing first betti number such that the restriction of the K\"ahler form on each fiber is Ricc-flat metric and it satisfies \eqref{E:Weil-Petersson} (\cite{Braun}). \end{remark}

 In the last of this section, we discuss some applications of Theorem \ref{T:PDE0}.
-The \emph{Weil-Petersson form} $\omega^{WP}$ of a family $p:X\rightarrow Y$ is a real $(1,1)$-form on $Y$ which is induced by the following norm: